Last updated: March 2026

 Enterprise organizations receive data isolation via V-RIM (Virtual Resource Integrity Model) partitioning.
 Organization data, student data, and assessment data are stored in separate logical partitions with strict access controls.
 Assessment records are retained for 5 years for compliance purposes.
 Student conversation history is never accessible to organization administrators.

-Drivia complies with the Family Educational Rights and Privacy Act (FERPA).
-When Drivia is used by an educational institution, we act as a “school official” with legitimate educational interest under 34 CFR 99.31(a)(1).
-We do not disclose student education records without consent.
-Students and parents/guardians may request access to education records, request amendment of inaccurate records, and opt out of directory information sharing.
-Educational institutions may request a FERPA-compliant Data Processing Agreement (DPA) at support@drivia.consulting.
+Drivia supports FERPA-aligned data handling for educational institutions through contract-scoped data processing terms.
+When Drivia is used by an educational institution, the institution controls whether Drivia is designated as a school official with legitimate educational interest under its policies and DPA.
+We do not disclose student education records without authorization.
+Students and parents/guardians may request access to education records, request amendment of inaccurate records, and opt out of directory information sharing through the institution's process.
+Educational institutions may request a Data Processing Agreement (DPA) at support@drivia.consulting.

 Drivia is designed for users aged 13 and older.
 We do not knowingly collect personal information from children under the age of 13.
 If you believe a child under 13 has provided personal information to Drivia, please contact us at support@drivia.consultingand we will promptly delete the information.
 Educational institutions using Drivia for students under 13 must obtain verifiable parental consent as required by the Children's Online Privacy Protection Act (COPPA).